Scezaquer/Logic-Gates-Neural-Network/README.md

 output's IDs is an array of all the ID's of input nodes

-Once loaded, the nodes forming a network are stored in a 1 dim unordered node array (NeuralNetwork.Network).
+Once loaded, the nodes forming a network are stored in a 2 dim node array (NeuralNetwork.Network).
-Pointers to the input nodes are stored in NeuralNetwork.InputNodes Pointers to the output nodes are stored in NeuralNetwork.OutputNodes